raja-abhishek/Deeplearning-Homework/README.md

 - Evaluate the performance of each model

 #### Prepare the data for training and testing
+- Converted provided csv file into DataFrame
+- Created the window of time for the data in each dataset.
+- For the Fear and Greed model, used the FNG values to predict the closing price
+- For the closing price model, used previous closing prices to predict the closing price
+- Used 70% of the data for training and 30% of the data for testing
+- Applied a MinMaxScaler to the X and y values to scale the data for the model.
+- Finally, reshaped the X_train and X_test values to fit the model's requirement of samples, time steps, and features

 #### Build and train custom LSTM RNNs

+Created same custom LSTM RNN architecture for both the models.
+In one used FNG value to fit the data and in other used only closing prices.
+Used the same parameters and training steps for each model which is necessary to compare each model accurately.

 #### Evaluate the performance of each model